-The Applied Experimental Psychology Ph.D. program prepares students for research or academic careers in areas such as developmental psychology, community psychology, and health psychology.
+The Applied Experimental Psychology Ph.D. program prepares students for research or academic careers in areas such as developmental psychology, cognitive psychology, community psychology, and health psychology.

-The Human Factors Psychology Ph.D. program prepares students as scientists/ practitioners with expertise in areas of human factors such as military simulation, surface and air transportation, medical simulation and error analysis, and team processes
+The Human Factors Psychology Ph.D. program prepares students as scientists/ practitioners with expertise in areas of human factors such as military simulation, surface and air transportation, medical simulation and error analysis, robotics control, and team processes.

-The Industrial/Organizational Psychology Ph.D. program prepares students as scientists/practitioners in two basic areas: Personnel and Training Psychology and Organizational and Managerial Psychology.
+The Industrial/Organizational Psychology Ph.D. program prepares students as scientists/practitioners in general areas such as personnel and training psychology and organizational and managerial psychology.